Menstrual Cups: Study Finds They're Safe To Use — And People Like Them

 Menstrual cup companies like Ruby Cup, which sells the device commercially in Europe, are trying out ways to make cups affordable to girls in countries across sub-Saharan Africa.

-Julie Weigaard Kjær, founder of Ruby Cup, says the company looked at a number of different approaches: having girls pay for the menstrual cup in installments or having women buy the cups in bulk and sell them to their friends, similar to Tupperware parties.
-The company settled on a "buy one give one" approach.
+Julie Weigaard Kjær, founder of Ruby Cup, says the company looked at a number of approaches: having girls pay for the menstrual cup in installments or having women buy the cups in bulk and sell them to their friends, similar to Tupperware parties.
+The company settled on a "buy one, give one" approach.
 For every cup sold in Europe, Ruby Cup donates one to a girl or woman supported by its program.

 But there's a cautionary note.
 Phillips-Howard wants people to know that menstrual cups aren't for everyone.